 I draw upon my background in health service research to teach research methods.
 I teach the core module ‘Systematic reviews and evidence synthesis’ DHR523 and at the PhD Autumn Academy, a core component of the part time distance learning doctoral programmes in Palliative Care, Organisational Health and Well Being, Public Health, and Mental Health.

 I also teach a core module for the Division of Biomedical Sciences first year undergraduate course ‘Experimental design and analysis’ BIOL132.

 I supervise the research of both traditional route PhD students and students on the PhD in Public Health.

-I am a Senior Lecturer in the Division of Health Research, Faculty of Health and Medicine at Lancaster University.
+Senior Lecturer in the Division of Health Research, Faculty of Health and Medicine at Lancaster University.

 Prior to joining the Division of Health Research in September 2013, I worked as a health service researcher in a range of settings since 1993 funded by the Department of Health or the NIHR, including a NIHR School for Primary Care training fellowship (2010-13).
 I was previously Research Fellow based in the Centre for Primary Care and Personal Social Services Research Unit (University of Manchester).
 I completed my PhD in Health Service Research in 2000 from Liverpool John Moores University whilst working full time as a researcher on other research projects.
 I have obtained extensive knowledge of the policy, practice, organisation and delivery of health and social care services, particularly in relation to the integration and coordination of health and social care services for people with mental health problems, for older people with long term conditions including those with dementia.